 And you talked about picking up grandchildren.
-What are the other sort of common themes that you use in social media for promoting osteopathy, chiropractic and so on?

-Things like, mum thinks she's doing it all wrong, baby's crying and she's getting no sleep.
+What are the other sort of common themes that you use in social media for promoting osteopathy, chiropractic, things like mum thinks she's doing it all wrong baby's crying and she's getting no sleep.
 So talking about that kind of thing.

 It's a tough one though, isn't it?
-You got to stay within the rules on advertising that.

-Dance around that one a bit.

-We should point out, I'm sorry to interrupt you, Gilly, but you have a very, very strong connection with cranio sacral therapy or sacral occipital therapy, as chiropractors would call it, don't you, because your own son benefited hugely from it.
-So, yeah, I think that's the basis of your connection with osteopathy.
+Yeah.
+Stay within the rules on advertising that dance around that one a bit.
+Um, and you know, we should point out something I'm sorry to interrupt you, Julie, but you have a very, very strong connection with cranial sacral therapy or sacral occipital therapy, as chiropractors would call it, don't you because your own son benefited hugely from it.
+So, yeah, that's, I think that's the basis of your connection with osteoporosis.

-Yes, where it all started.
+Yes.
+Where, yeah, where it all started?
 Yeah, because he was waiting for a heart transplant.
 And they wanted to try and get him into puberty so that he could take a small woman's heart potentially, because he was very small.

-And they said, you know, if we can buy a few months or a year, that will be amazing before he needs the transplant, if we can keep him stable.
-So I started taking him to my friend who was an osteo and she did her magic on him.
-And he started cycling to school and back with severe cardiomyopathy.

-Sorry, I just threw that in, because you were talking about treating babies.
+And they said, you know, if we can by a few months or a year, that will be amazing before he needs the transplant, if we can keep him stable.
+So I started taking him to my friend who was an osteo.
+Owner, she did her her magic on him.
+And he started cycling to school and back with with severe cardiomyopathy.
+And so I just threw that in, because you were talking about treating babies.
 And we're very restricted in what we can say about cranial therapies.

-Another one would be sports injuries, that's one of the most common searches on Google.
+But one of your one of your things that you're keeping, but another one would be sports injuries, that's one of the most common searches on Google.
 Yeah.

-When people are marketing their services for sports injuries, would you suggest that they just say, we treat sports injuries?
-Or would you say, you've got to be much more specific, imagery and words that reflect, I don't know, calf strains?
+When people are marketing their services for sports injuries, would you suggest that they just say, worst effective we treat sports injuries?
+Or would you say, you've got to be much more specific imagery and words that reflect?
+I don't know, calf strains?
 Achilles tears?

-Yeah, yeah, you can go more specific like that, or you can tap into their competitive nature, you know, do they want to beat their PBs?
-Or do they want to win more often at golf, because they're moving more freely, because they can hit the ball further then or, you know, or just saying, you don't want to get stuck on the benches on a Saturday when your mates are out on the field because of an injury.
+Yeah, yeah, you can go more specific like that, or you can tap into their competitive nature, you know, do they want to beat their PBS?
+Or do they want to win more often at golf, because they're moving more freely, because they can hit the ball further then or, you know, or just saying, Do not, you don't want to get stuck on the benches on a Saturday when your mates are out on the field because of an injury.
 Let's get you better and back on the field kind of message.
-So those things, it's drip, drip, drip, drip, drip, drip in whatever niche you're talking to, but it gets through to them, something you say one day will make someone take an action and book in.
+So those things, it's it's drip, drip, drip, drip, drip in whatever niche you're talking to, but it gets through to them in something you say one day, will make someone take an action and booking.